Warm and delicious, this one pot Creamy Crock Pot Chicken Cordon Bleu recipe is so easy to make!

 We absolutely love how chicken, ham, Swiss cheese and panko breadcrumbs all melt together so wonderfully in a can of cream of chicken soup.
 Cooking chicken cordon blue in a crock pot makes the meal so much easier!

 The soup and cheese add the creaminess that is more special than oven baked chicken cordon blue.
 Using the slow cooker saves valuable prep time.
-I just make layers instead of trying to stuff, roll and bread each piece of chicken.
+I just make a casserole in layers instead of trying to stuff, roll and bread each piece of chicken.

 You know the cheese sauce in the center of baked chicken cordon blue?
 Well that creamy sauce is all around every bite when made in a slow cooker.